Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Stueckelberg mechanism in linearised massive gravity theory

 where $F_{\mu\nu} = \partial_{\mu}V_{\nu} - \partial_{\nu}V_{\mu}$.
 [Note that under the transformation $\mathcal{L}_{m = 0}$ remains invariant; however, other terms in action (\ref{S.1}) are not invariant.]
 The above action now has a gauge symmetry, which is defined by

 At this point, one might think to consider scaling $V_{\mu} \rightarrow V_{\mu}/m$ to normalize the vector kinetic term, then take the $m \rightarrow 0$ limit.
-However, in this scenario, the resulting massless graviton and massless photon would yield 4 DoF (in 4 dimensions).
+However, in this scenario, the resulting massless spin-2 field and massless photon would yield 4 DoF (in 4 dimensions).
 Hence, $m \rightarrow 0$ is singular, leading to the loss of one of the original 5 DoF.

 The second step is to introduce another Stueckelberg field $\phi$:

 Under this transformation, the action (\ref{S.3}) becomes:

 The above action has two independent gauge symmetries: